UniOfGreenwich/ELEE1149_Lectures/content/IntroductionToSoftwareEngineering/IntroductionToSoftwareEngineering.md

 - The economies of ALL developed nations are dependent on software
 - More and more systems are software controlled
 - **Software engineering is concerned with theories, methods and tools for professional software development**
-- Expenditure on software represents a significant fraction of GNP in all developed countries
+- Expenditure on software represents a significant fraction of GNP in all global north countries
 - **Questions:**
   - Does it cost more to develop or to maintain software?
 Why?
   - What is more expensive on a PC – software or hardware?